martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 Otherwise, the `USE_CERTIFICATE` frame contains the `Cert-ID` of the certificate the sender wishes to use.
-This MUST be the ID of a certificate for which proof of possession has been presented in a `CERTIFICATE_PROOF` frame.
+This MUST be the ID of a certificate for which proof of possession has been presented in a `CERTIFICATE` frame.
 Recipients of a `USE_CERTIFICATE` frame of any other length MUST treat this as a stream error of type `PROTOCOL_ERROR`.
 Frames with identical certificate identifiers refer to the same certificate chain.

 The `USE_CERTIFICATE` frame MUST NOT be sent on stream zero or a stream on which a `CERTIFICATE_NEEDED` frame has not been received.
 Receipt of a `USE_CERTIFICATE` frame in these circmustances SHOULD be treated as a stream error of type `PROTOCOL_ERROR`.
-Each `USE_CERTIFICATE` frame should reference a preceding `CERTIFICATE_PROOF` frame.
+Each `USE_CERTIFICATE` frame should reference a preceding `CERTIFICATE` frame.
 Receipt of a `USE_CERTIFICATE` frame before the necessary frames have been received on stream zero MUST also result in a stream error of type `PROTOCOL_ERROR`.

 The referenced certificate chain MUST conform to the requirements expressed in the `CERTIFICATE_REQUEST` to the best of the sender's ability.
 Specifically:

 - If the `CERTIFICATE_REQUEST` contained a non-empty `Certificate-Authorities` element, one of the certificates in the chain SHOULD be signed by one of the listed CAs.

-  - If the `CERTIFICATE_REQUEST` contained a non-empty `Cert-Extensions` element, the first certificate MUST match with regard to the extension OIDs recognized by the sender.
+- If the `CERTIFICATE_REQUEST` contained a non-empty `Cert-Extensions` element, the end-entity certificate MUST match with regard to the extension OIDs recognized by the sender.

-If these requirements are not satisfied, the recipient MAY at its discretion either return an error at the HTTP semantic layer, or respond with a stream error {{RFC7540}} on any stream where the certificate is used. {{errors}} defines certificate-related error codes which might be applicable.
+If these requirements are not satisfied, the recipient MAY at its discretion either return an error at the HTTP semantic layer, or respond with a stream error {{RFC7540}} on any stream where the certificate is used. {{errors}}
+defines certificate-related error codes which might be applicable.

 ## The CERTIFICATE_REQUEST Frame {#http-cert-request}

 TLS 1.3 defines the `CertificateRequest` message, which prompts the client to provide a certificate which conforms to certain properties specified by the server.
 This draft defines the `CERTIFICATE_REQUEST` frame (0xFRAME-TBD1), which contains the same contents as a TLS 1.3 `CertificateRequest` message, but can be sent over any TLS version.

 The `CERTIFICATE_REQUEST` frame SHOULD NOT be sent to a peer which has not advertised support for HTTP-layer certificate authentication.

 The `CERTIFICATE_REQUEST` frame MUST be sent on stream zero.
 A `CERTIFICATE_REQUEST` frame received on any other stream MUST be rejected with a stream error of type `PROTOCOL_ERROR`.

 ~~~~~~~~~~~~~~~
   0                   1                   2                   3